 Access to Trusted Vendors

 Having a large pool of plumbers, electricians, gas engineers, locksmith, carpenter, and all other kinds of tradespeople and suppliers of parts for various parts of the property (like plumbing, kitchen equipment, carpentry) is a great time-saver for a landlord – who can outsource all such activities to the property management company.

 Professional property management companies should have the certifications and accreditations that help you understand that they have the right set of skills.
-The government guidelines require them to be a part of a redress scheme, and there are two approved ones.
+The government guidelines require them to be a part of a redress scheme, here are two approved examples:

 Ideally, they should also member of a professional body like The National Association of Residential Property Managers (NARPM)